The best FiiO of 2023:

 The treble maintains the formula of neutrality, not as reserved as the bass but generally smooth and secure.
 A little limited perhaps at the top end, they maintain a good level of resolution, with a balance given by a small touch of brightness in the lower treble.

 The Fiio M3K is the best solution for those new to the world of high resolution MP3 players and DAPs.
-It has an extraordinary portability and manages, despite this, to maintain the minimum performance necessary for you to clearly appreciate the difference between a smartphone and a device specially designed to enjoy your best music.
+It has an extraordinary portability and manages, despite this, to maintain the minimum performance necessary for you to clearly appreciate the difference between a smartphone and a device especially designed to enjoy your favorite music.

 The Shanling M0 is another excellent portable option.